 While passing through Boston on my way to visit my family this holiday season, memories of this special place suddenly floated up in my mind.
 Sadly, I learned the store closed in 2008.

 I found many wonderful reviews from other people who had also been deeply touched by this meditative place.
 It’s amazing to me how many people loved it.

 One of the artists featured in the store was Duncan Chrystal, who’s current work can be found online.
 I bought a couple of his pieces for myself and my family over the years.

 When I returned home to Montreal, I dimly remembered buying a CD recording of that special piano music from Lou many years ago.
 I also remembered making an mp3 from the CD the same day I bought it so that I would never lose it (my physical CDs have a tendency to break or disappear).

 After some digging through my digital archives, I finally found the file last night.
 It’s a real relic from the past, with a file creation date of October 16, 2001.
-It is hard for me to believe it has been over 11 years since I bought it.
+It is hard for me to believe it has been over a decade since I bought it.

 Listen to “The Anatomy of Melancholy – No Beginning and No End” :

 Lou, wherever you are, thank you for creating a sacred space and inviting so many of us to share it for so many years.
 You used to say “Only those who are meant to come in, come in.”
 Please know that all of us who did will never forget.